DFE-Digital/bat-design-history/app/posts/find-teacher-training/2021-01-26-searching-by-location.md

 ## A new approach

-Our challenge is to balance the candidate’s need to find courses based in a particular location while honestly reflecting the data we have, which doesn’t allow us to be specific about locations.
+Our challenge is to balance the candidate’s need to find courses based in a particular location while honestly reflecting the data we have, which does not allow us to be specific about locations.

 We have looked at matching the candidate’s location with a wider area.
 We initially considered using local authorities however, these can vary in size and have unrecognisable or unfamiliar names.